Congress Casts A Suspicious Eye On Russia's Kaspersky Lab

 "And then he walked off, and as he was walking away from me, I thought, what did he just tell me about Eugene Kaspersky?"

-The Russian cyber empresario has mounted his own counter-offensive.
+The Russian cyber empresario has mounted his own counteroffensive.

 "I respectfully disagree with their opinion, and I'm very sorry these gentlemen can't use the best software on the market because of political reasons," Kaspersky declared on Reddit's Ask Me Anything forum the same day the intelligence chiefs publicly rejected his company's products.